alexcarriero/class_imbalance_project/README.md

      - High performance computing is highly recommended, as the simulation is incredibly computationally intensive.
      - The entire simulation run on a personal device would take approximately 1 calendar year to run.

      b.
-Our simulation requires the file "set.RData".
+Our simulation requires the file `set.RData`.
 To regenerate this file, run all code in the R Markdown file:
       	 [`dgm.Rmd`](./simulation_code/own_device/data-generating-mechanism/dgm.Rmd)

      c.
-Our simulation requires the file "seedfarm.RData".
+Our simulation requires the file `seedfarm.RData`.
 To regenerate this file, run all code in the R script:
      	[`generate_seeds.R`](./simulation_code/own_device/seeds/generate_seeds.R)

      d.
 Paste the files from (b) and (c) to replace their equivalent files in the folder simulation_code > send_to_hpc